 - Ignore the Signs.
 Indications that your snake is about to shed usually include a loss of appetite, lack of interaction, spending time in its hide or water bowl, milky coloured eyes and dull skin.

 - Ignore any Abnormalities.
 Most signs of illness will be visible on the snake’s skin.
 Scales are fundamental to reptiles’ every movement.
-So if you notice any skin problems check with your vet.
+So if you notice any skin problems check with your vet, and check out your snake insurance policy to see if you’re covered.
 Other skin problems in snakes include abscesses, blisters, bloating, parasites and mites.

 - Peel off remaining patches of skin off of your snake, especially around the eyes.
 Have your vet or a properly trained individual remove these to avoid any damage.
 Soaking your snake in lukewarm water can help your snake shed if it is struggling.